-Technically speaking azelaic acid is a dicarboxylic acid and work in a similar manner as AHAs and BHAs, but offers additional benefits to the skin, such as having a huge impact on the skin tone and correcting other skin issues.
+Technically speaking azelaic acid is a dicarboxylic acid and works in a similar way as AHAs and BHAs, but also offers additional benefits to the skin, such as having a huge impact on the skin tone and correcting other skin issues.
 Having said that there is nothing stopping you from teaming azelaic acid with other chemical exfoliants such as lactic acid.
-You may find that using these acids together will allow you to combat any concerns and target areas of the skin easily making light work of uneven skin texture, dark spots and signs of ageing, such as fine lines and wrinkles.
+You may find that using these acids together will allow you to combat any concerns and target areas of the skin, making light work of uneven skin texture, dark spots and signs of ageing, such as fine lines and wrinkles.

 Can I mix azelaic acid with glycolic acid?

-Just a word of warning, glycolic acid is the most potent of the AHAs and if overused on the skin can lead to it becoming irritated which is why I suggest you first consult with a doctor or dermatologist and then performing a patch test for 24 hours before applying it all over the skin to avoid any unwanted skin reactions.
+Just a word of warning, glycolic acid is the most potent of the AHAs and if overused on the skin can lead to it becoming irritated which is why I suggest you first consult with a doctor or dermatologist.
+Follow this by performing a patch test for 24 hours before applying it all over the skin to avoid any unwanted skin reactions.

 Can I use moisturiser after azelaic acid?

 With azelaic acid being praised for being so versatile and formulated into an array of skincare products.
-This is important to remember as generally speaking when using skincare products, the best way of getting optimal results is to apply products depending on the thickness of their formulas, this usually means moisturisers should be at the end of a routine.
-You will also find that applying a moisturiser after using a product containing azelaic acid will help balance the skin and give a boost in hydration which is an effective way of counteracting any signs of dryness that might occur when using azelaic acid and other chemical exfoliants.
+This is important to remember as generally speaking when using skincare products, the best way of getting optimal results is to apply products depending on the thickness of their formulas.
+This usually means moisturisers should be at the end of a routine.
+You will also find that applying a moisturiser after using a product containing azelaic acid will help balance the skin and give a boost in hydration.
+This is an effective way of counteracting any signs of dryness that might occur when using azelaic acid and other chemical exfoliants.

 Can you mix salicylic acid and azelaic acid?

 When it comes to using azelaic acid with BHAs, particularly the most used, salicylic acid, many dermatologists hesitate to recommend teaming the effective duo together.
 It is considered that due to the fact salicylic acid molecular size is small it's able to penetrate further into the skin making it prone to causing some irritated side effects.
-Although azelaic acid is a lot gentler, by teaming the too acids on the skin will be too much and you’ll find an increase in dryness, redness and general discomfort on the skin.
+Although azelaic acid is a lot gentler, by teaming the two acids on the skin will be too much and you’ll find an increase in dryness, redness and general discomfort.